Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

 ### Doubt

+1. Reader Accounts incur no additional Compute costs to the Data Provider since they are simply reading the shared data without making changes.

+   > False

-1. A third-party tool that supports standard JDBC or ODBC but has no Snowflake-specific driver will be unable to connect to Snowflake.
+2. A third-party tool that supports standard JDBC or ODBC but has no Snowflake-specific driver will be unable to connect to Snowflake.

    > True

 ### Doubt

-2. Query ID's are unique across all Snowflake deployments and can be used in communication with Snowflake Support to help troubleshoot issues.
+3. Query ID's are unique across all Snowflake deployments and can be used in communication with Snowflake Support to help troubleshoot issues.

    > True

-3. Snowflake charges additional fees to Data Providers for each Share they create.
+4. Snowflake charges additional fees to Data Providers for each Share they create.

    > False

-4. When a user creates a role, they are initially assigned ownership of the role and they maintain ownership until it is transferred to another user.
+5. When a user creates a role, they are initially assigned ownership of the role and they maintain ownership until it is transferred to another user.

    > False

-5. Snowflake's Global Services Layer gathers and maintains statistics on all columns in all micro-partitions.
+6. Snowflake's Global Services Layer gathers and maintains statistics on all columns in all micro-partitions.

    > True